 After informing a trainer what your goals are (could be weight loss, cardio, or strength-based), they’ll use the equipment you tell them you have access to in order to create workouts.
 You can get a workout every day if you want, or ask your coach to program certain days to be lighter days and certain days to be rest days.

 Kate found that her coach was extremely flexible and able to switch up or replace workouts based on Kate’s needs and how she’s feeling.
-Both Coop and Kate love the accountability of a real coach, giving Future a perfect 5/5 in testing.
+Both Coop and Kate love the accountability of a real coach, giving Future a perfect 5 out of 5 in testing.

 “My coach is fantastic.
 She checks in with me almost every day to see how I am feeling, how the workout went, or ask why I hadn’t done the workout yet,” Kate says.
 “This was a big motivator for me.
 This worked really well for me in terms of keeping me on track with my workouts.”